• Skip to content

 Staying well is a priority when you’re on holidays.
 Talk to your doctor or a travel clinic about the vaccinations and medicines you’ll need for your destination.

-It’s a good idea to get children, particularly young children, immunised well in advance.
-If your children are too young for the necessary vaccinations, consider postponing your trip.
-If a child has a cold, check with your GP that it’s OK for them to fly.
+It’s a good idea to get your child immunised well in advance, particularly if they’re young.
+If your your child is too young for the necessary vaccinations, consider postponing your trip.
+If a child has a cold or isn’t well, check with your GP that it’s OK for them to fly.

 Note: not all immunisations or anti-malarials are suitable for children.